zhooda/conv3rter/README.md

 #### Prerequisites

-To use zlang you will need:
+To use conv3rter you will need:

 - A Mac with macOS 10.11+
 - Xcode 10.1+